 Step 5: Cover the Pool

-Cover the pool with a water- and weather-resistant pool cover.
-Remove all items from the pool, such as toys, ropes, skimmer baskets and ladders.
+Cover the pool with a water- and weather-resistant pool cover or tarp.
+Remove all items from the pool, such as pool toys, ropes, skimmer baskets and ladders.
 Secure the cover with sand bags or another type of weight along the edge of the pool.

 Well done!
 Now your pool is shipshape.